“Intimate rustic-chic hotel in the heart of Trancoso, one of Brazil's hippest villages, with fabulous unspoilt beaches nearby”

 - Go shopping.
 It’s remarkable that in this simple setting you'll find some of the very best clothes in all of Brazil.
 Better still, as the shops don’t open until 4pm, day trippers are discouraged.
 Surrounding the grassy square, you'll find a host of chi-chi boutiques selling hot Brazilian labels rather than global designer names.
 Don't miss Rosa Cha (for colourful bikinis and wraps), Richard's (for men's casual wear), Osklen (for men's T-shirts) and of course Etnia's own store, which sells Osklen, Jo de Mer, jewellery by Syomara Crespi and a selection of natural cosmetics

 - Head to the beach.
 Trancoso has some of the best beaches in Brazil, some within walking distance (10-20 minutes away), some worth a drive to (up to 2 hours away).
 Itaporoca, Curuipe and Espelho (20km away) are all highly recommended

-- Relax with a massage or some watsu water therapy, both available at the hotel's small treatment centre, then take a dip in the pool or have a snooze in one of the hammocks strung up in the woodland
+- Relax with a variety of massages (think Tuina, Ayurvedic, hot stone, reiki) available on offer in your room, then take a dip in the pool or have a snooze in one of the hammocks strung up in the woodland

 Activities on site or nearby include: